-3 Toddlers Walk Away From West Bridgewater Daycare
+3 Toddlers Walk Away From West Bridgewater Day Care

-WEST BRIDGEWATER (CBS) – Three toddlers walked away from the Cowlicks and Pigtails Childcare Center on Monday.
+WEST BRIDGEWATER (CBS) – Three toddlers walked away from the Cowlicks and Pigtails Child Care Center on Monday.

 The kids didn’t make it far before someone spotted them on the center’s front driveway, according to the owner.